Alfresco/acs-packaging/docs/creating-a-t-engine.md

     ```text
     T-Engines
     ```

-4. Send a HTTP POST request to the /transform.
-The Hello World T-Engine provides a convenience HTML form to do this.
+5. In a browser go to http://localhost:8090/.
+For convenience the Hello World T-Engine, provides an [HTML form](https://github.com/Alfresco/alfresco-helloworld-transformer/blob/master/src/main/resources/templates/transformForm.html) to POST requests to the
-Once the T-Engine is running, the form can be accessed at: http://localhost:8090/
+**/transform** endpoint.

-5. In the HTML Form, choose the **source_file.txt**.
+6. In the HTML Form, choose the **source_file.txt**.
 Specify a language, supported languages are: English, Spanish, German.
-6. Click **Transform**
+7. Click **Transform** and then view the downloaded file.
-7. Verify that the returned HTML contains a Hello World greeting in the specified language.

 ##### Logs